doness/roboradio/README.md

     stationNumber: 0
 }

 The player object- The player object is where all the magic happens.
-To play music: first a station is assigned to the player object by the setStation method, and then the playMusic method assigns the player.station.url to the currentAudio.src and runs currenAudio.play();
+To play music: first a station is assigned to the player object by the setStation method, and then the playMusic method assigns the player.station.url to the currentAudio.src and runs currentAudio.play();
 example:
 var player = {
     station: musicarray[0][0],